Creative Dance: ages 3-6

 Classes run for 45 minutes, once a week, and tuition is $40/month.

 Students learn the fundamentals of ballet in traditionally structured classes, beginning at the barre, then dancing center floor.
-We start to learn basic ballet terms and technique, and as students progress, they will be challenged both physically and mentally as they grow in their skills and repertoire.
-Level placement is determined by the instructor, and students typically spend 1-2 years in each level.
+We learn ballet terms and technique, music, and artistry.
+Students will be challenged both physically and mentally as they grow in their skills and repertoire.
+Most students spend around 2 years in each level.

-Each participant will have a role in the upcoming performance, and solos are available by audition.
+Each participant will have a role in the upcoming performance.
+Solos are available by audition.

 Classes run for one hour, once a week, and tuition is $40/month.